moritztng/banana-agent/README.md

 	activate drlnd
 	```

-2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.

-3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+2. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
 Then, install several dependencies.
 ```bash
 git clone https://github.com/moritztng/banana-agent.git
 cd banana-agent/python
 pip install .
 ```

-4. Download the Unity Environment
+3. Download the Unity Environment
 Download the Unity Environment from one of the links below.
 You need only select the environment that matches your operating system:
 - Linux: [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 - Mac OSX: [Mac](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)